1996 Indianapolis 500: Finish

 Decisively, Lazier had managed to lap Michel Jourdain Jr. before the caution came out, and Jones, who had the chance to run full speed and catch Lazier, lagged too far behind to make an early move on Jourdain, doing so on the backstraight.
 That was enough of an advantage for Lazier, who held off the challenge by six tenths of a second to win his first Indy 500, which was his first Indy car race win as well.
 Six seconds behind, rookie Richie Hearn finished third, having passed Zampedri just before the caution.
 It was the first Indy car podium finish for all three drivers, accounting for six top-10 finishes between all of them before this race; Lazier and Jones had never finished higher than seventh.

 As the leaders crossed the finish line, a serious crash occurred in Turn 4.
-Fifth-placed Roberto Guerrero, who had lost a lap after pitting with 10 to go, was not aware of being a lap ahead of Eliseo Salazar because of his two-way radio not working.
-Running hard on the final lap, he spun in turn 4 and slid in front of Alessandro Zampedri and Salazar.
-Zampedri's car was pushed up, and flew up into the catch fence nose first, suffering serious injuries to his feet that would sideline him for a year.
+Fifth-placed Roberto Guerrero, who had lost a lap after pitting with 10 to go, was defending his position from Eliseo Salazar, but he was not aware that he had a lap over Salazar because of his two-way radio not working.
+Running hard on the final lap, he spun in turn 4 and slid in front of Salazar and Alessandro Zampedri, who was between them after falling behind a group of lapped cars.
+Zampedri's car was pushed up, and flew up into the catch fence nose first.
 Salazar slid underneath Zampedri's car, and wrecked into the outside wall.
 Guerrero slid down the track, and came to rest in the pit area.
+Zampedri suffered serious injuries to his feet and nearly lost his left foot, requiring the amputation of three toes, but was able to make a remarkable comeback a year later.
 Due to the high attrition, and as the nearest contenders (Danny Ongais, Hideshi Matsuda and Robbie Buhl) were 3 laps down to them, all three drivers involved in the crash retained their positions.
-A portion of Zampedri's left foot and threes toes had to be amputated as a result of the accident.